 The Octopus smartwatch could be every parent's dream: to teach children good habits.
 Dinner time?
 They'll get a little vibration on the wrist and a picture of a plate.
 Time to brush teeth?
 Little toothbrush pops up.
 Fish tank needs cleaning?
 They've been warned.

 Parents can set routine reminders on their phone and push them to the watch, which it will then store in memory until it's time to buzz.
-Company COO Jay Bitterlich tells me how Joy's Octopus watch is about instilling routines into children with reminders, as I nod and slowly realize this is something I would benefit from just as much.
+Company COO Jay Bitterlich tells me how Joy's Octopus watch is about instilling routines into children with reminders, as I nod and slowly realise this is something I would benefit from just as much.

 It's a little Pavlovian, sure, but if it works, who are we to argue?
 It also looks more than a little like an Apple Watch, but Bitterlich insists the design was chosen by kids themselves.
 We'll allow it.